-A new generation of recycling has now gone from local drop-off centers to a shopping mall that sells only repaired or upcycled products.
+A new generation of recycling has now emerged from local drop-off centers into an entire shopping mall that sells only repaired or upcycled products.

 The new recycling establishment, ReTuna Återbruksgalleria, has nothing to do with the fish; instead, it was named after the Swedish town in which the building is located, Eskilstuna, Sweden.